• CMR Offroad - No one knows 4 Wheel Drives like we do!

 Meeting mid afternoon at the turn off to Abercrombie River NP at Porters Retreat, we headed down the Felled Timber Rd for a weekend ‘boys only’ 4wdriving & camping trip.

 The weather has been unseasonably warm so far this April, and this area is dry and very dusty from months of very low rainfall.
 Only just a few months ago the high ranges were subjected to a large bush fire not far from here at Bannaby.
+This high range is tinder dry and weather conditions and fire restrictions can often restrict access to this remote section of the park.

 The dry forest tracks meander up and over the range.
 With tracks leading down to the river camping areas at Silent Creek, The Beach, The Sink or Licking Hole.